 Summary of Replication Attempt

 We successfully replicated the original findings of Schmidt and Besner’s (2008) Experiment 2 supporting the view that participants implicitly learn contingencies between words and responses, which lowers the response threshold for high correlated responses.
 Further, we can conclude that low contingency trials produce greater response interference for wrong answers than in medium contingency trials when no prediction is made.
-Finally, our replication of the null result for differences in low contingency-adjusted and medium contingency error rates provides additional evidence that the increase in errors for low contingency trials is due solely to an increase in the specific predicted response rather than a general increase in errors (Schmidt & Besner, 2008).
+Finally, our replication of the null result for differences in low contingency-adjusted and medium contingency error rates provides additional evidence that the increase in errors for low contingency trials is solely due to an increase in the specific predicted response rather than a general increase in errors (Schmidt & Besner, 2008).

 References